mia-platform/documentation/docs/development_suite/api-console/api-design/templates_conf.md

 # Template configuration

-The Dev-console is able to generate new services starting from a from a git project or from an existing docker image.
+The Dev-console is able to generate new services starting from a git project or from an existing docker image.

 To make sure that the Dev-console can create new services starting from a template it is necessary to create the template on Gitlab and to register it in the configuration of the Dev-console.